 Fast forward to 2021 and I’ll say my decisions are paying off because I’m getting closer to financial independence.
 I only need help with major expenses like rent now.
 The ban on cryptocurrencies was a minor setback though.
 I haven’t still finished the anthology but I hope to start sales before the year ends.
 I’m also being considered for a scholarship so I hope that works out.

 P.S: My bad habit is not spending mint notes.
 I keep a collection and any mint note I come across goes straight there, no debate.
 Once in a while, I bring all the notes out, smell them, and admire them.
 There’s just something about mint notes lol.
-If you’re ever at my place and you see any envelopes, take it and run! 🤣
+If you’re ever at my place and you see any envelopes, take them and run! 🤣

 Student life should not be so bad